Everything in Arizona is Out to Kill You

 Almost 30 years later, I’m finally a resident of the Valley of the Sun.
 I love living here, every day is a new adventure, but as a very wise man once told me, “Everything in the desert is trying to kill you.”

 The first thing you learn is to never be too far from a water source.
 It’s so crucial in fact that in Arizona it’s actually illegal to deny a person who knocks on your door and asks for water, said glass of water.
 So I carry a water bottle every time I leave the house and you should too.
-My new favorite insulated tumbler is the perfect size to fit in the car console, is not too heavy to carry everywhere, and is perfectly insulated to keep the water below boiling on a cozy 115 degree summer day.
+My new favorite unbreakable water bottle from Stanley is the right size to fit into the cup holder in car console, rugged enough to take out into the desert terrain, and so perfectly insulated that it'll keep my water iced for up to 4 sunny, 115 degree summer days.

 Sunscreen and lip balm are the next most important things in your Arizona arsenal.
 Apply both liberally and often.
 Although, residents learn early to plan your day trips around the height of the sun.
 I learned to stay indoors during those peak summer hours.
 I’m proud to say that I haven’t had one sunburn yet.
 If you are new to the valley, the sun will quickly crisp up your skin and your lips will always feel like they are sucked dry of all moisture.

 One more thing for your Phoenix kit: a pair of really good sunglasses, and probably multiple pairs.
 You never want to end up outside without great UV protection for your eyes.
-We are close to the sun here and it shines powerfully an average of 300 days a year.
+We are closer to the sun here and it shines powerfully an average of 300 days a year.
 I have so many sunglasses that I can choose a different pair for every outfit.
-Find your perfect pair.
+If you're like I am, but don't want to spend $100 or even $50 per pair I'd suggest checking out Knockaround.

 My house is in North Phoenix.
 There are so many reasons to live above the city: it’s usually about 5 degrees cooler in the summer, nice neighbors, country atmosphere, but with the freeway system, I’m never far from the action.
 My favorite part about living north of town is the wildlife.
 It’s a very long list but since we’re only talking about the more dangerous parts of living in the valley, I’ll focus on those.